-As captured video events are off-loaded as they occur, via the cellular network, you get fast visibility of what's happened in the incident.
+As the video events we capture are off-loaded immediately they occur, via the cellular network, you get fast visibility of what's happened in the incident.
 With our forward facing and interior facing cameras, plus the ability to link to other cameras and sensors on the vehicle, evidential proof can be quickly supplied to your insurer as part of the FNOL (First Notification of Loss) process, as well as law enforcement or compliance organisations as appropriate.